Face Similarity Meter

 The aligned crop is fed through a face-encoding network — in face-api.js this is a ResNet-34 architecture inspired by FaceNet (Schroff, Kalenichenko & Philbin, 2015) and trained with a triplet loss to produce 128-dimensional unit-length vectors that cluster tightly within identity and spread across identities.
 ArcFace (Deng et al., 2019) is a more recent improvement that uses an additive angular-margin loss; vladmandic's fork supports newer ArcFace-style backbones for higher accuracy when needed.
 We use the default ResNet-34 model for browser compatibility and footprint.

-Two 128-d descriptors are compared with cosine distance: distance = 1 − (dot(a,b) / (|a||b|)).
+The two 128-d descriptors are compared with the Euclidean (L2) distance that face-api computes directly: distance = sqrt(Σ (aᵢ − bᵢ)²).
 Smaller distance = more similar.
-The standard face-api.js threshold for 'same person' is approximately 0.6 (a 0.6 distance means roughly 70% similarity in our display).
-We map distance to a similarity percentage using a smooth curve: 0.0 → 100%, 0.4 → ~70%, 0.6 → ~50%, 1.0 → 0%.
-This mapping is empirical and friendly rather than calibrated against a biometric standard, so a score of 85% should be read as 'very similar' but not as a probability of being the same person.
+The standard face-api.js threshold for 'same person' is approximately 0.6.
+We map that L2 distance to a similarity percentage using a smooth anchored curve: 0.0 → 100%, 0.4 → ~70%, 0.6 → ~50%, 1.0 → 0%, so the 0.6 same-person threshold lands in the 'same person likely' band rather than a 'partial match'.
+For pros we also expose the raw L2 distance, the cosine distance (1 − dot(a,b)/(|a||b|)), and the descriptor norms in the Technical-details panel, plus an adjustable threshold and a JSON export.
+The percentage is empirical and friendly rather than calibrated against a biometric standard, so a score of 85% should be read as 'very similar', not as a probability of being the same person.

 Accuracy, thresholds, and where this tool fails